 Quick Start¶

-Get Velero Dashboard running in under 10 minutes!
+Get Velero Dashboard running in your Kubernetes cluster with Helm.

 Prerequisites¶